Rosamistika/OLTP_OLAP/README.md

 This project, completed for DSA 2040A – 2025 Lab2, focuses on building a retail data pipeline that integrates OLTP (Online Transaction Processing) and OLAP (Online Analytical Processing) systems using MySQL.
 The objective of the project is to simulate a real-world retail setup by designing a transactional schema, transforming data into a star schema, running analytical queries, and documenting key insights.

+The project is based on the extended lab manual “OLTP + OLAP Integration for Retail Analytics” and includes the following components:

+ OLTP schema design for real-time data capture

+ OLAP star schema construction for reporting and analysis

+ CSV data import

+ETL process from OLTP to OLAP using SQL

+ Analytical SQL queries for business insights

+ Documentation via a structured GitHub repository

 # Collaborators

 -Innocent Iranzi 670513